Skip to content

 Transmission and Shifting:

-The Centauri SE uses the Enviolo Trekking continuously variable transmission (CVT,) providing smooth, manual shifting with a wide range of gears.
+The Centauri SE uses the Enviolo Trekking continuously variable transmission (CVT), which provides smooth, manual shifting with a wide range of gears.
 In contrast, the Centauri II features an automatic 3-speed rear hub transmission, which requires no input from the rider.
 It automatically shifts between gears as speed changes, making for a simple, hassle-free riding experience.

 Riding Feel and Comfort: